yueyang2000/DeathStarBench/FIRM.md

 kubectl apply -f install/cluster-operator/031-RoleBinding-strimzi-cluster-operator-entity-operator-delegation.yaml -n trace-grapher
 ```

+- deploy trace grapher

-Also, original Dockerfile is modified, we use curl to install docker-compose in the stack-buillder
+Original Dockerfile is modified, we use curl to install docker-compose in the stack-buillder, so we don't need `py-pip, python-dev`

 ```
 ## Dockerfile.deploy